lukeg3/DiscordBotBattlemetricsNotifier/README.md

 bans of any game supported by Battlemetrics RCON) adapted from the Discord Bot Battlemetrics Ban Notifier created by Alexemanuelol@GitHub

-This bot uses the Battlemetrics API to poll information about recently banned players at a regular intervaland updates a discord server's text channel automatically whenever a new ban is detected.
+This bot uses the Battlemetrics API to poll information about recently banned players at a regular interval and updates a discord server's text channel automatically whenever a new ban is detected.

 ## Environment Setup